Isurika-2001/CC_PROJEKT/README.md

-# All in one platform for entrepreneurs
+# 🌟 Magma Connect - All-in-One Platform for Entrepreneurs

-This platform is primarily developed for startup entrepreneurs to improve their business ideas by hiring corresponding consultants.
+Magma Connect is a dynamic web-based platform designed specifically for startup entrepreneurs to enhance their business ideas and connect with experts.
+This platform facilitates the hiring of consultants by providing clear guidelines on selecting the right consultants based on specific issues.
-Here we have given clear guidelines on how to hire consultants and what kind of consultants to hire depending on the issues involved.
-Startup entrepreneurs can connect and chat with existing entrepreneurs to get new ideas or solve problems.

-This is a web based application and developed by using React js
-  Node js - Express
+## 🚀 Key Features:
+Consultant Hiring: Comprehensive guidelines on how to hire consultants tailored to the specific needs of your startup.

+Entrepreneur Networking: Connect and chat with existing entrepreneurs to gain new insights, ideas, and problem-solving strategies.

+Product Selling: A feature for startups to sell their products directly through the platform.

+## 🛠️ Tech Stack:
+Frontend: React.js

+Backend: Node.js with Express

-  MySQL Database
+Database: MySQL